Diegopie/accessibility-code-refactor/README.md

-This appliaction was authored by [Diego Hernandez](https://github.com/Diegopie)
+This application was authored by [Diego Hernandez](https://github.com/Diegopie)